 All of the guests have arrived and are having a good time, enjoying the ruined cake, as well as all of the good company (I have a very cool family).
-About then, from the open stairway, I hear some very familiar words being recited…at the top of my oldest younger brother’s lungs.
-He and three male cousins had sneaked into my bedroom, found my diary…and were announcing to everyone that I was in love with the singer.
+About then, from the open stairway, I hear some familiar words being recited … at the top of my oldest younger brother’s lungs.
+He and three male cousins had sneaked into my bedroom, found my diary … and were announcing to everyone that I was in love with the singer.

 Definitely a birthday to remember.

 Fortunately, through the years, people have forgotten about the diary part of that day.
 On the other hand, I still haven’t managed to live the whole cake thing down.
-I blame my sister for this because it’s her husband and sons who continue to call me Krispy.
+I blame my sister for this because she, her husband and their sons continue to call me Krispy.

 But that’s okay.
 I can be very patient.
 Someday an opportunity will present itself and then it will be time for paybacks.
 (Psst…not really.
 I just know she sometimes reads my blog and want to make her sweat a bit, so let’s keep this our little secret, okay?)

 What was the most humiliating experience during your teenage life?
-Because we all know that humiliation between the ages of twelve and twenty is always the worst we’ll ever experience.
+Because we all know that humiliation between the ages of twelve and twenty is always the worst we’ll ever experience, right? 🙂